awesomephant/walker-in-the-landscape/index.md

 Narrator

 He first found Her, Through walking in search of Her.
 A place of outstanding natural beauty.

 Alone He walked, with an image of Her in his back pocket.
 Something He referred to along the way - To guide him.
 To make sure He could find Her exact location.

 Reduced to a few inanimate lines on the page of the map, That he so longingly gripped in his hands - Here, She represented nothing of herself.

-On the page, She was a few concentric lines, Expressed neatly within the confines of a rigid structure.
-Here, She was static, Fixed, Compressed.
+On the page, She was a few concentric lines, Expressed neatly within the confines of a rigid structure. <span data-image="/assets/images/static.jpg">Here, She was static, Fixed</span>, Compressed.
 Scaled down, Manageable -

 Just the right size to be folded and held within the human hands, Comfortably.